MarkMagnus/Replibyte/README.md

 - [x] On-the-fly data de/encryption (AES-256)
 - [x] Fully stateless (no server, no daemon) and lightweight binary 🍃
 - [x] Use [custom transformers](examples/wasm)

-Here are the features we plan to support

-- [ ] Auto-detect and version database schema change
-- [ ] Auto-detect sensitive fields
-- [ ] Auto-clean backed up data

 ## Getting Started